Prajwal-Adhikari/Unilife/README.md

 # TEAM

-Baghchal project is a collaborative effort of 5 highly motivated developers.
-The team constitutes of 5 batch mates who are commited to digitize the game from Nepali origin.
-Followings are the team members of team Baghchal :
+Unilife is a collaborative effort of 4 highly motivated developers.
+The team constitutes of 4 batch mates who are commited to start a revolution in Nepali ecommerce.
+Followings are the team members of team Unilife :
 <br>
 <a href = "https://github.com/Prajwal-Adhikari">Prajwal Adhikari</a><br>
 <a href = "https://github.com/ankeet779">Ankit Rimal</a><br>